rknightuk/guidetobricklink/guides/03-identifying-parts.md

 ### By Category

-If you know the category of a part, go to [Catalog > View](http://www.bricklink.com/catalog.asp), and choose the category from the <kbd>Parts</kbd> dropdown.
-You can also search with category, colour, year, and keywords from [Catalog > Search](http://www.bricklink.com/catalogSearch.asp).
+If you know the category of a part, go to [Shop > Parts](http://www.bricklink.com/catalog.asp), and choose the category from the <kbd>Parts</kbd> dropdown.
+You can also search with category, colour, year, and keywords from [Shop > Search](https://www.bricklink.com/catalogSearch.asp).
 The parts shown below are in the [Brick, Modified](http://www.bricklink.com/catalogList.asp?catID=7) and [Plate, Modified](http://www.bricklink.com/catalogList.asp?catType=P&catID=27) categories, respectively.

 {%include image.html
     title="Modified Brick and Plate"